AWP Hallmarks of a Successful MFA Program in Creative Writing

 Graduate programs in creative writing have evolved since the 1930s to offer a range of artistic experiences, approaches, and courses of study.
 Because there are many paths by which one may become a writer, the curricula vary from program to program.
 AWP encourages this variety and innovation while it sets general guidelines to help ensure a high quality of artistic literary training within these programs.
 Although the courses of study vary, AWP has noted the following shared characteristics among successful programs that nurture a culture of creativity, vitality, intellectual rigor, artistic discipline, and collegiality.
 These definitive hallmarks also form the basis for “The AWP Guidelines for Creative Writing Programs and Teachers of Creative Writing.”

 A successful MFA program has accomplished writers as faculty members, a rigorous curriculum, talented students, and strong administrative support, all of which are complemented by the assets that distinguish a generally excellent academic institution.
-The AWP Board of Trustees recommends that MFA programs undergo an annual self-evaluation and periodic independent assessment in an effort to offer the best education for writers and to make the best possible contributions to contemporary letters.
+The AWP Board of Directors recommends that MFA programs undergo an annual self-evaluation and periodic independent assessment in an effort to offer the best education for writers and to make the best possible contributions to contemporary letters.
 Independent assessments are especially valuable to programs that have been operating for less than ten years.

-To facilitate, structure, and focus a program’s self-evaluation or independent assessment, the AWP Board of Trustees has established these “Hallmarks of a Successful MFA Program in Creative Writing.”
+To facilitate, structure, and focus a program’s self-evaluation or independent assessment, the AWP Board of Directors has established these “Hallmarks of a Successful MFA Program in Creative Writing.”
 The hallmarks are grouped within five general categories.

 Rigorous and Diverse Curriculum